OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 	>>> my_engine.get("power")
 	53.397448354811743

-The component is executed by calling the run function, which runs the _pre_execute (which determines if the component needs to be executed), execute (which is the function we created in the Engine class above), and _post_execute (which validates the outputs.)
-These _pre_execute and _post_execute functions are private functions, as denoted by the leading underscore, and are not intended for users to redefine in their components.
+The component is executed by calling the run function, which runs the *_pre_execute* (which determines if the component needs to be executed), execute (which is the function we created in the Engine class above), and *_post_execute* (which validates the outputs.)
+These *_pre_execute* and *_post_execute* functions are private functions, as denoted by the leading underscore, and are not intended for you to redefine in your components.
 The thing to remember is that a component is always executed by calling ``run()``.